-Federal Regulations 613 which are both identical and speak to the "Planning Assistance and Standards" for Highway and Transit respectively.
+The adopted TIP complies with Federal Regulations 23 CFR Part 450 and 49 CFR Part 613, which establish the planning assistance and standards for highway and transit programs, respectively.
+The TIP includes all required project types, such as capital and non-capital surface transportation projects, bicycle and pedestrian infrastructure, transportation enhancements,

-At a baseline the TIP should include capital and non-capital surface transportation projects, bicycle and pedestrian facilities and other transportation enhancements, Federal Lands Highway projects, and safety projects included in the State's Strategic Highway Safety Plan.
-The TIP should include all federally funded transportation projects and regionally significant non-federally funded projects., or for which FHWA or FTA approval is required, in addition to non-federally funded projects that are consistent with the Metropolitan Transportation Plan (MTP).
-Furthermore, the TIP must be fiscally constrained.
+Federal Lands Highway projects, and safety initiatives identified in the State's Strategic Highway Safety Plan.
+It encompasses all federally funded projects, regionally significant non-federally funded projects, and any projects requiring FHWA or FTA approval.
+Additionally, non-federally funded projects included in the TIP are consistent with the goals and priorities outlined in the Metropolitan Transportation Plan (MTP).
+The TIP is fiscally constrained, demonstrating that programmed projects can be implemented with reasonably anticipated funding, as required under federal guidelines

-Road Agency and Transit Agency Engagement
+Road Agency and Transit Agency Engagement and Involvement